 Among the functions of the Office of the Vice President for Finance (VPF) is the processing of financial transactions, including those in sponsored research.

-• Research@MIT app : Used by PIs and their administrative teams to view available funds for awards, see the status of submitted proposals, request under-recovery funding, and submit innovation disclosures to the Technology Licensing Office.
+- Research@MIT app [requires Touchstone]: Used by PIs and their administrative teams to see available funds for awards, view projections and prepare forecasts, see the status of submitted proposals, request under-recovery funding, and submit innovation disclosures to the Technology Licensing Office.

-• Informal International Collaborations Tool [requires Touchstone] : Use the IIC tool to report international collaborations undertaken without written agreements or exchange of funds.
+- Informal International Collaborations Tool [requires Touchstone] : Use the IIC tool to get advice on international collaborations undertaken without written agreements or exchange of funds.
+The Research Compliance team provides quick, informal guidance to point out potential risks.

-• Hermes Portal [requires Touchstone] : Used to submit and view requests for nondisclosure agreements, data use agreements, and material transfer agreements.
+- Hermes Portal [requires Touchstone] : Used to submit requests to OSATT and view progress for nondisclosure agreements (NDAs), data use agreements (DUAs), and material transfer agreements (MTAs).

 How to Find Funding